Russwater RPG Ruleset

 4. Behave In Cycles: When monsters do the same action combos, players can learn their pattern and exploit it.

-5. Bolster Defenses: If a monster is just ‘in the way,’ then making it resilient can be fun.
-With its defense up it has double HP, when down make attacks for extra damage.
+5. Bolster Defences: If a monster is just ‘in the way,’ then making it resilient can be fun.
+With its defence up it has double HP, when down make attacks for extra damage.

 6. Charging: When it moves, anything in its path makes a DEX check or takes double damage.